 One way to help keep your drinking water clean without investing tens of thousands of dollars and waiting for the government to act is to install a Berkey water filter.
-These filters cost only a few hundred dollars and remove minimum 99.9% of the lead and other heavy metals in your water.
-They also help keep your water healthy by removing viruses, pesticides, herbicides, pharmaceuticals and other contaminants.
+These filters cost only a few hundred dollars and remove a minimum of 99.9% of the lead and other heavy metals in your water.
+They also help keep your water healthy by removing viruses, pesticides, herbicides, pharmaceuticals, and other contaminants.

 To learn more about installing a Berkey water filter in your home and how you can keep your family safe from lead in your drinking water, contact us today.
 Our company was founded on the premise that all Canadians need and deserve clean, purified water for optimum health and to reach our highest potential.